Cart

 A jockey box is a mobile draft beer system built into a standard, insulated ice cooler.
 It relies solely on ice for refrigeration, so it doesn’t require any electrical power to operate.
 Beer travels from a keg (which must be cooled) into one end of the cooler, through the jockey box coils to a draft faucet at the other end of the cooler, and into your waiting cup.
 Offered in full or conversion kits, they can be set up from scratch or built into an old cooler.

-A jockey box kit is a step up from a standard party pump keg.
+Jockey box dispensing is a step up from a standard party pump keg.
 Its patented design does a much better job at keeping your beer at the perfect temperature helping to reduce foaming, it uses CO2 to push the beer out properly (fresher beer with no more pumping!), and it stands up better to high-pour situations.

 Parts of a Jockey Box